fomightez/sequencework/plot_expression_across_chromosomes/README.md

     - Examples https://github.com/etal/cnvkit-examples …
     - Tutorial https://www.youtube.com/watch?v=JGOIXYoLG6w&feature=youtu.be

+- LocusZoom.js in Jupyter for gwas plotting of LD and recombination rate for geneomic region:
+  >"Proof of concept: LocusZoom.js but in Jupyter.
+Takes a DataFrame with associations, e.g. from plink2.
+LD, genes track, recombination via APIs.
+Is it useful beyond my own work? https://github.com/krassowski/jupyter-locuszoom #jupyterlab #gwas" - SOURCE: https://twitter.com/krassowski_m/status/1674452269213917185   January 2023

 - I listed some other related resources [here](https://www.biostars.org/p/183822/#253097).

 - There's some related resources in replies to [this post at Biostars](https://www.biostars.org/p/9501962/#9501962).
 I especially like the binning idea this one suggests.
 Maybe that would be a better way to plot the human chromosome data in the demo????